sebranly/ctr-ocr/doc/guide/en/FAQ.md

 ## Where is this website?

-Crash Team Results is available at https://www.crashteamresults.com
+Crash Team Results is available at https://sebranly.github.io/ctr-ocr/

+## Why can't I access this website anymore?

+Please verify that you're trying to access it through https://sebranly.github.io/ctr-ocr/, as the old domain name crashteamresults.com does not host this website anymore.

 ## Why this name?